-- In Continuous mode with Bit Synchronizer, the receiver will start locking its Bit Synchronizer on a minimum or 12 bits of received preamble (see section 3.4.14 for details), before the reception of correct Data, or Sync Word (if enabled) can occur. - In Continuous mode without Bit Synchronizer, valid data will be available on DIO2/DATA right after the RxReady interrupt. - In Packet mode, the receiver will start locking its Bit Synchronizer on a minimum or 12 bits of received preamble (see section 3.4.14 for details), before the reception of correct Data, or Sync Word (if enabled) can occur.
+- In Continuous mode with Bit Synchronizer, the receiver will start locking its Bit Synchronizer on a minimum or 12 bits of received preamble (see section 3.4.13 for details), before the reception of correct Data, or Sync Word (if enabled) can occur. - In Continuous mode without Bit Synchronizer, valid data will be available on DIO2/DATA right after the RxReady interrupt. - In Packet mode, the receiver will start locking its Bit Synchronizer on a minimum or 12 bits of received preamble (see section 3.4.13 for details), before the reception of correct Data, or Sync Word (if enabled) can occur.

-4.2.3.
+4.2.5.
 Optimized Frequency Hopping Sequences

-In a frequency hopping-like application, it is required to turn off the receiver when hopping from one channel to another, to optimize the hopping sequence:
+In a frequency hopping-like application, it is required to turn off the transmitter when hopping from one channel to another, to avoid spectral splatter and obtain the best spectral purity.

+- Transmitter hop from Ch A to Ch B: it is advised to step through the Rx mode:

+(0) RFM69 is in Tx mode in Ch A

+- (1) Program the RFM69 in Rx mode

+- (2) Change the carrier frequency in the RegFrf registers

+- (3) Turn the transceiver back to Tx mode

+- (4) Respect the Tx start procedure, described in section 4.2.2

-Receiver hop from Ch A to Ch B:
+- Receiver hop from Ch A to Ch B:

-(0) RFM65CW is in Rx mode in
+(0) RFM69 is in Rx mode in Ch A

-Ch A

-- (1) Change the carrier frequency in the RegFrf registers - (2) Program the RFM65CW in FS mode - (3) Turn the receiver back to Rx mode - (4) Respect the Rx start procedure, described in section 4.2.4
+- (1) Change the carrier frequency in the RegFrf registers

+- (2) Program the RFM69 in FS mode

+- (3) Turn the transceiver back to Rx mode

+- (4) Respect the Rx start procedure, described in section 4.2.4

-Note the above sequence assumes that the sequencer is turned on (SequencerOff=0 in RegOpMode).
+Note all sequences described above are assuming that the sequencer is turned on (SequencerOff=0 in RegOpMode).